Wabinab/xenoblade-chronicles-2/src/15_history.md

 # Addam and Lora, Jin To Temperantia

-===

-500 years ago, at Addam's Camp.
-With the World Tree in the background, Addam wielded Mythra's blade, and Lora wield a staff, fighting each other.
-Addam, we cannot see him; he's wore a hood to conceal himself.{{footnote: Just you wait for Torna: The Golden Country, included with this book at the end, to see his real face, as a spoiler.}}
+500 years ago, Addam's Camp.
+The World Tree forever looming in the background.
+Addam, cloaked in a hood, wielded Mythra's blade, fighting against Lora, wielding a staff.
+He exclaimed, "Amazing, Lora.

-"Amazing, Lora.
 Even when I foresee your movements, you counter me instantly."

 "I couldn't do it without Haze's power!"
-Haze, known 500 years later as Fan la Norne, was one of her Blades.
+Haze, we now call Fan la Norne, was her Blade.
 "What about you?
 I don't see you using Mythra's hidden ability!"

 "And what if we did?"
-Their mouth didn't stop even while fencing.

 "Well, if you did..."
-After some clashes and separation, she mentioned, "I'd just have to bring out my original Blade!"
+After separating from each other, she continued, "I'd just have to bring out my original Blade!"

-"Master Addam..."
-Someone disturbed their fencing.
-"Your evening meal is ready for you."
-Jin had just finished cooking.
+"Master Addam...
+Your evening meal is ready for you."
+Jin came in with their meal.
+He knows how to cook?

 "Oh?
 Is it that time already?"
 They put down their blades.